Jonas Glim: Fictional character biography

 Jonas Glim is an alien who was born on Manson's World.
 His father Jeremiah Glim was alcoholic and abused him, intending for Jonas to become a bounty hunter.
 Jeremiah gives Jonas the Krupps 101, a weapon noted for its wide variety in firepower.
 Soon after, Jonas kills his father and becomes a bounty hunter.

 Jonas meets and becomes friends with Lobo, as they work for the same agency.
-Together, they torment and beat the often-confused hero Goldstar; at one point they take advantage of his mental illness and turn him into a virtual slave.
-Around this time, Jonas suffers the loss of most of his left tusk.
+Together, they torment and beat the hero Goldstar.
+At one point, the two take advantage of Goldstar's mental illness and enslave him.
+Around this time, Jonas loses most of his left tusk.

 At some point, Jonas Glim assists when Lobo finds a pleasing lead.
 It concerns a gang leader, the only man who has ever beaten Lobo in a fight.
 The criminal had hidden from Lobo in the timestream using a time-traveling bike.
 Lobo jumps through the timestream to alter the fight so he wins, which unintentionally and temporarily transforms Jonas into a frog-like creature.